beewhy777/beewhy777/README.md

 ### Hi there 👋, my name is Adebayo
 #### I am an IT Professional
-I made this project to showcase my data analysis, database administration ,programming and general IT skills.
+I made this project to showcase my data analysis, database administration ,programming language and general IT skills.

 Skills: SQL/Power BI/Tableau/Excel/Java/Python